 In 1964, John (Paul LeMat, Strange Invaders) is trying his hand at professional drag racing.
 Next, it’s 1965 and Terry “The Toad” (Charles Martin Smith, Never Cry Wolf) is in Viet Nam fighting communism.
 A year later, Deb (Candy Clark, Blue Thunder) and Carol (Mackenzie Phillips, Love Child) have joined a commune of hippies.
 Finally, in 1967, Steve (Ron Howard, Eat My Dust) and Laurie (Cindy Williams, The Conversation) struggle to stay married.

 Reaction & Thoughts:

-American Graffiti turned the teen comedy into an art-form, and a reliable money-making machine.
-I’m sure no one was surprised when George Lucas decided to make a sequel to his early success.
+George Lucas’s American Graffiti (1973) turned the teen comedy into an art-form, and a reliable money-making machine.
+I’m sure no one was surprised when Lucas (Star Wars) decided to make a sequel to his early success.
 The Godfather Part II and Jaws 2 had made buckets of money so maybe Lucas told himself, “why not squeeze a few extra bucks out of my breakthrough movie?”
 I wish he had left it alone.